LATEST

 The episode is a snapshot of a widening split.
 American labs are increasingly wary of Chinese firms training on their outputs; Chinese firms are increasingly wary of American software running on their machines.
 Coding assistants sit right in the crossfire, because they see everything a developer types.

 For now the practical fallout is contained to Alibaba's own workforce and its push toward home-grown tools.
 But the trust question it raises is not going away.
-When the software writing your code can quietly ask where you are sitting, the line between anti-abuse measure and surveillance becomes a matter of who is telling the story.
+When the software writing your code can ask where you are sitting, the line between anti-abuse measure and surveillance becomes a matter of who is telling the story.

 Share